 The first step in successful kitchen renovations is defining what you want out of your new kitchen.

 Take a look at the kitchen, do you feel that it looks cluttered and want it to be opened up?
 Maybe you don’t like the storage space and want to create more.
 Knowing what you want to do with the kitchen is crucial and will guide you throughout the process.

 Don’t be afraid to change your plans along the way.
 Just remember that re-doing your work will cost more and require extra energy.
 If you don’t have too many specifications, you can look online for inspiration and use a design tool to determine the kitchen layout.

 2. Prepare Yourself

-Before beginning your kitchen renovation, it is always a good idea to prepare yourself.
+Before beginning your kitchen renovations, it is always a good idea to prepare yourself.